geosolutions-it/MapStore2/docs/user-guide/filtering-layers.md

 <img src="../img/filtering-layers/layer-filter-1.jpg" class="ms-docimage" style="max-width:500px;"/>

-In particular, if our goal is to obtain the Italian Regions where the Unesco sites with *serial code = 1* are present, the operations to perform are the the following:
+In particular, if our goal is to take a look at the Italian Regions that contain the Unesco sites with *serial code=1*, the operations to perform can be the following:

 <img src="../img/filtering-layers/layer_filter.gif" class="ms-docimage"/>